thruthesky/firelibrary/README.md

 ````

 * since all validator returns a `Promise`
   * they are `thenable` and `catchable`.
     * If there is no error, then simply returns null.
     * If there is error on validating, it should return the result of ` failure() `.

-## Sanitizers
+### Sanitizers

 When there are things to sanitize, it is one good idea to make a separate method for easy structuring.

 * All sanitizer must have a prefix of the method name and post fix of `Sanitizer`.
   * For instance, you will write a sinitizer for `create` method, then the name of the sanitizer would be `createSaninitizer`.
 * Sanitizer must return the sanitized value even if the data was passed by `reference`.

-## POST
+### POST

-### Realtime update
+#### Realtime update

 * If the posts/comments are updated in realtime, you can build a forum with chatting fuctionality.
  Normally chatting functinality has a realtime update with the messages of other users chat.
   * When you have a QnA forum and person A asks something on the forum.
   * Person B replies on it.
   * the person A gets `push-notification` with the reply on his question.
   * the person A opens the forum and may comments on the reply of person B.
   * Person B gets `push-notification` and opens the qna post.
   * Person B replies again
   * And the chatting fuctionality begins since the comments are updated in realtime and the forum post page may really look like a chat room depending on the desing.
   * It is still a forum.
 You can open the chat to public simple as a forum posts/comments.

-### No post delete.
+#### No post delete

 * When user clicks on delete button to delete the post, firelibrary does not actually delete the post.
   Instead, it marks as deleted.